“The Life of Tree”

 About the Author and Illustrator

-Lucy Van Sambeek has been practising social work in remote communities of Australia’s Top End for 10 years.
-Lucy has co-developed other domestic violence resources with Aboriginal colleagues and presented these at the FRSA National Conference 2012, Child Trauma Forum hosted by the NT Children’s Commissioner and the SNAICC Conference 2013.
-Lucy will also be presenting at the SNAICC Conference in Canberra in September 2017.
+Lucy Van Sambeek has practised social work in remote communities of Australia’s Top End for over 10 years.
+Lucy has co-developed other domestic violence resources with Aboriginal colleagues and presented these at the FRSA National Conference 2012, Child Trauma Forum hosted by the NT Children’s Commissioner and the SNAICC Conferences 2013 & 2017.

 Christine Burarrwanga is a Yolŋu woman from Yirrkala in NE Arnhemland.
 Christine has been painting since her early 20’s after learning from her grandmother, mother and other family.
 Christine’s priorities are to be a strong leader and role model for her children by helping others through story, art and connection.